 5. Clear Debris Regularly

-This goes without saying, but you should always clean the excavator undercarriage thoroughly after use.
-Remove mud, clay, rocks, and debris from around the idler to prevent the track sag from getting distorted or damaged.
+Clean the undercarriage thoroughly after use.
+Remove mud, clay, rocks, and debris from around the idler to stop track sag from becoming distorted or damaged.

 Final Thoughts

-The undercarriage of an excavator is made of different components.
-Each of these parts has a strong significance.
 The excavator idler wheel is responsible for redirecting the track chain, maintaining proper tension, supporting alignment, and absorbing operational impact.
-At DOZCO, we manufacture heat-treated idler assemblies that enable machines to achieve better stability, smoother performance, and significantly longer undercarriage life.
+At DOZCO, we manufacture heat-treated idler assemblies engineered for better stability, smoother performance, and significantly longer undercarriage life.

 FAQs

-What should I do if my excavator’s track keeps drifting to one side while traveling?
+What should I do if my excavator’s track keeps drifting to one side while travelling?

 Why is my excavator making grinding noises near the front of the track?